rust-lang/rfcs/text/0000-pi-types.md

 evaluates this expression, and if it returns `false`, an aborting error is invoked.

-To sum up, the check happens at monomorphization.
-The callers bounds must imply the invoked functions' bounds:
+To sum up, the check happens when typechecking the function calls (that is, checking if the parameters satisfy the trait bounds, and so on).
+The caller's bounds must imply the invoked functions' bounds:

 ### Transitivity of bounds.